From the flames of Destruction, A new Beginning rises...

 Heavy plate armor worn by gladiators, marauders, paladins and warriors, however, covers up everything, regardless of who's wearing it.

 Stupidity Is the Only Option: One section in the hard mode version of Copperbell Mines requires you to jump down an elevator shaft due to said elevator not being functional.
 The drop is long enough to bring your HP to critically low levels once you hit the ground, but you'll never actually die unless you're in combat.
 There's no other way to progress but to jump down.
+Also happens in the final stretch of Hullbreaker Isle where the only way forward after the 2nd boss is to jump off a high cliff.

 Suspiciously Specific Denial: A quest description in Limsa Lominsa reads "Mordyn would like to make you a completely legal proposition."
 The person he sends you to talk to welcomes you to "the Seventh Sage, purveyors of the finest spices from the East.
 All of our products are guaranteed obtained through completely legal means."
 This turns out to be true - he's "a heavily armed trader" who "engages in a form of trade with Garlean ships."
 Since the Garleans are waging an aggressive war against Eorzea as a whole, raiding and sinking their supply ships is the only form of piracy that's still legal and officially sanctioned in Limsa Lominsa.